Cancers of the Oral Mucosa

 Surgical Care

-The goal of surgery for oral squamous cell carcinoma (OSCC) is to remove the primary tumor together with a margin of clinically normal tissue to ensure complete excision of malignant tissue.
+The goal of surgery for oral SCC is to remove the primary tumor together with a margin of clinically normal tissue to ensure complete excision of malignant tissue.
 Surgery thus provides a one-stage definitive procedure, from which the patient normally recovers within 10-14 days.
 Although modern reconstructive techniques can produce good orofacial aesthetics and function, neither can be totally ensured.
 Cancer centers receive many patients with advanced disease, and many operations fail to remove the tumor completely, resulting in a poor outcome and recurrence of the tumor.

 Surgery provides complete tumor and lymph node excision.
 A full histologic examination can then be performed for staging purposes and to help predict prognosis and the need for adjuvant radiotherapy.
 Surgery also provides another option of treatment for radiotherapy-resistant tumors.

 Disadvantages primarily are perioperative mortality and morbidity, but modern techniques have significantly decreased these risks, as well as the aesthetic and functional defects.
-When OSCC is fatal, it almost always is either because of failure to control the primary tumor or because of nodal metastases.
+When oral SCC is fatal, it almost always is either because of failure to control the primary tumor or because of nodal metastases.
 Death resulting from distant metastasis is unusual.

 Ablative surgery ideally excises the cancer with at least a 2-cm margin of clinically normal tissue.
 If at least one node has clinical signs of invasion, a reasonable presumption is that others may be involved and must be removed by traditional radical neck dissection.